ECR Authentication

 run: |

-# Option A: Identity login (triggers auto-provisioned integrations)
+# Identity login triggers all auto-provisioned integrations

 atmos auth login ci-deployer